zestjosh/compass/README.md

 ### Composer

-Compass also uses [Composer](https://getcomposer.org/) to manage PHP dependencies such as [Hybrid Core](https://github.com/justintadlock/hybrid-core) and [Theme Hook Alliance](https://github.com/zamoose/themehookalliance) support.
+Compass also uses [Composer](https://getcomposer.org/) to manage PHP dependencies such as [Hybrid Core](https://github.com/justintadlock/hybrid-core), [Flagship Library](https://github.com/FlagshipWP/flagship-library), and [Theme Hook Alliance](https://github.com/zamoose/themehookalliance) support.
 [Install Composer](https://getcomposer.org/doc/00-intro.md) to enable this functionality.

 Make sure you have `~/.composer/vendor/bin/` or `/usr/local/bin/` (if you moved it) in your path by running: